kubeflow/website/content/en/docs/azure/deploy/install-kubeflow.md

     # For example, your deployment name can be 'my-kubeflow' or 'kf-test'.
     export KF_NAME=<your choice of name for the Kubeflow deployment>

     # Set the path to the base directory where you want to store one or more
     # Kubeflow deployments.
 For example, /opt/.
     # Then set the Kubeflow application directory for this deployment.
     export BASE_DIR=<path to a base directory>
     export KF_DIR=${BASE_DIR}/${KF_NAME}

     # Set the configuration file to use, such as the file specified below:
-    export CONFIG_URI="{{% config-uri-k8s-istio %}}"
+    export CONFIG_URI="{{% config-uri-azure %}}"

     # Generate and deploy Kubeflow:
     mkdir -p ${KF_DIR}